Series: Meeting with God

 How does he make this appeal?

-If you’re thinking that you don’t know how to study or you’ve never done it before, notice that for that one verse it only took us a few minutes to go through and answer some questions to help us understand the text better.
+OK – if you’re thinking that you don’t know how to study or you’ve never done it before, notice that for that one verse it only took us a few minutes to go through and answer some questions to help us understand the text better.
 You don’t have to be a rocket scientist to study the Bible.
 God gave us His word and the Holy Spirit so that we could know Him.
 He is not trying to confuse us by His word.
 He has made it accessible.

-Remember that context rules
+First guideline of interpretation: remember that context rules

-Always seek the full counsel of God
+Second rule of interpretation: always seek the full counsel of God

-Look for the single meaning of the passage
+Third rule of interpretation: look for the single meaning of the passage

 Memorization

-One Benefit: Victory over sin
+Benefit 1: Victory over sin

 “How can a young man keep his way pure?
 By guarding it according to your word.
 With my whole heart I seek you; let me not wander from your commandments!
 I have stored up your word in my heart that I might not sin against you.”

-Another Benefit of Memorization: Victory over Satan
+Benefit 2: Victory over Satan

-Let’s consider one more benefit of memorization: Preparation for witnessing and counseling
+Benefit 3: Preparation for witnessing and counseling

 Scripture memory can prepare us for unexpected gospel conversations.